-Although Celebrants have been around in the UK for over 10 years, there’s still a lot of confusion about what a UK Celebrant does and what kind of ceremony they can officiate.
+Although Celebrants have been around in the UK for over 10 years, there’s still a lot of confusion about what a UK Celebrant does and what are the different ceremonies and officiants available.
 When you’re planning a special celebration to acknowledge a milestone life event you’ll want to get it just right.
-The type of Officiant you choose will have quite an impact on the ceremony so it’s important that you know the differences between them.
+Each type of Officiant has an influence on the way the ceremony is officiated so it’s important that you know the differences between them.
 Let’s start by looking at the different kinds of ceremony that there are and what form they take.

 Religious, Civil or Celebrant?

-So what’s the difference between the three main types of ceremony in the UK, a Religious Ceremony, a Civil Ceremony and a Celebrant Ceremony?
+The three main types of ceremony in the UK are a Religious Ceremony, a Civil Ceremony and a Celebrant Ceremony.
 I’m talking about all types of ceremonies – Weddings, Namings, and End of Life Ceremonies.
-Will it make much of a difference to your special occasion if you choose one or the other?
-I know there’s still a lot of confusion surrounding it.
-And it doesn’t surprise me.
-I like to explain it this way:
+You might be wondering if it will make much of a difference to your special occasion if you choose one or the other?
+It can make a big difference!

 Legalities for registering birth, marriage, death

 First of all there are some legalities that must be taken care of.
 The legalities surrounding the registering of births, deaths and marriages are dealt with by your local Register Office.
 You’re legally obliged to register them at the official Register Office in your local district, in the prescribed manner.
 Afterwards you receive a legal certificate from the Registrar as proof of registering and you’ll need this document to carry out various legal and administrative tasks.